 Wing collars are most commonly worn with bow ties.
 In contrast to more casual collars, wing collars are so-named because they possess two triangular points which resemble wings and are folded down over a bow tie.

-Within 5 working Days EXPRESS by Toll Priority - $29.99 (Not available for PO Box addresses)
+3-4 Working Days EXPRESS by Toll Priority - $24.99 (Not available for PO Box addresses)